swaxi/SGTool/README.md

 Use wavelet transforms to build multilevel "worms", saves out a single csv file of points (for use in 3D visualisation), and optionally a shapefile (for use in QGIS)

 **WTMM**
-Use wavelet transforms to build multilevel analysis (Wavelet Transform Modulus Maxima) along a selected linestring (polyline) profile.
+Use wavelet transforms to build multilevel analysis (Wavelet Transform Modulus Maxima) along a selected linestring (polyline) profile extracted from grid or for imported XYZ data.

 ## Utilities
 **Threshold to NaN**